 ALLIANCE BACKGROUND ACHIEVES BACKGROUND SCREENING CREDENTIALING COUNCIL ACCREDITATION

 ALLIANCE BACKGROUND ACHIEVES BACKGROUND SCREENING CREDENTIALING COUNCIL ACCREDITATIONST.
-PETERSBURG, FL, UNITED STATES, January 30, 2025 /EINPresswire.com/ -- The Professional Background Screening Association (PBSA®) Background Screening Credentialing Council (BSCC) announced today that Alliance Background has successfully demonstrated compliance with the Background Screening Organization Accreditation Program (BSOAP), and will now be formally recognized as BSCC-Accredited to the US Employment Screening Standard.
+PETERSBURG, FL, UNITED STATES, February 4, 2025 /EINPresswire.com/ -- The Professional Background Screening Association (PBSA®) Background Screening Credentialing Council (BSCC) announced today that Alliance Background has successfully demonstrated compliance with the Background Screening Organization Accreditation Program, (BSOAP), and will now be formally recognized as BSCC-Accredited to the General Background Screening Standard.

-"We are honored to receive the prestigious BSOAP Standard Accreditation from PBSA, a testament to our unwavering commitment to excellence in compliance, client service, and operational integrity," said Brittany Bollinger Boyle, CEO of Alliance Background.
-"This achievement reinforces our reputation as the Gold Standard in trusted, reliable, and comprehensive screening solutions.
-At Alliance Background, we don’t just conduct background checks—we help our clients build success stories with every hire.
-This milestone reflects our relentless dedication to setting the highest industry standards."
+"Achieving BSOAP General Accreditation from PBSA is a milestone that reinforces our commitment to setting the Gold Standard in global background screening," said Brittany Bollinger Boyle, CEO of Alliance Background.
+"This accreditation is more than just a recognition—it’s a testament to our dedication to transparency, compliance, and delivering exceptional service to our clients worldwide.
+We’re not just part of the background screening industry—we’re redefining it,” added Bollinger Boyle.
+“This milestone is just the beginning.
+At Alliance Background, we go beyond screening; we build trust by providing accurate, reliable, and compliant solutions that help organizations make informed hiring decisions with confidence."

-Each year, U.S. employers, organizations and governmental agencies request millions of consumer reports to assist with critical business decisions involving background screening.
-Background screening reports, which are categorized as consumer reports, are currently regulated at both the federal and state level.
+Each year, employers, organizations, and governmental agencies around the globe request millions of reports on data subjects to assist with critical business decisions.
+Background screening reports, which contain personal information about data subjects, are often regulated through data privacy and other employment laws.

 Since its inception, PBSA has maintained that there is a strong need for a compliant, cohesive industry standard and, therefore, created the BSOAP.
-Governed by a strict professional standard of specified requirements and measurements, the BSOAP is becoming a widely recognized seal of achievement that brings global recognition to background screening organizations (also referred to as Consumer Reporting Agencies).
+Governed by a strict professional standard of specified requirements and measurements, the BSOAP is becoming a widely recognized seal of achievement that brings recognition to background screening organizations around the globe.
 This recognition will stand as the industry “seal,” representing a background screening organization’s commitment to excellence, accountability, high professional standards and continued institutional improvement.

 The BSCC oversees the application process and is the governing accreditation body that validates the background screening organizations seeking accreditation meet or exceed a measurable standard of competence.
 To become accredited, organizations must pass a thorough desk audit of their operational documentation, followed by a rigorous virtual audit, conducted by a third-party auditor.
-This audit includes a review of its policies and procedures as they relate to six critical areas: Information Security, Legal and Compliance, Client Education, Researcher and Data Standards, Verification Services Standards, and Business Practices.
+This audit includes a review of its policies and procedures as they relate to six critical areas: Information Security, Legal and Compliance, Client Education, Third Party Service Providers, Verification Services Standards, and Business Practices.

 About PBSA®